 When Godot users begin crafting their own scenes, they often run into the following problem:

-They create their first scene and fill it with content before the creeping sense that they need to split it up into re-usable pieces haunts them.
-They save branches of their scene into their own scene.
+They create their first scene and fill it with content only to eventually end up saving branches of their scene into separate scenes as the nagging feeling that they should split things up starts to accumulate.
 However, they then notice that the hard references they were able to rely on before are no longer possible.
-Re-using the scene in multiple places creates issues because the node paths do not find their targets.
-Signal connections established in the editor break.
+Re-using the scene in multiple places creates issues because the node paths do not find their targets and signal connections established in the editor break.

 To fix these problems, one must instantiate the sub-scenes without them requiring details about their environment.
 One needs to be able to trust that the sub-scene will create itself without being picky about how one uses it.

 One of the biggest things to consider in OOP is maintaining focused, singular-purpose classes with loose coupling to other parts of the codebase.
-This keeps the size of objects small (for maintainability) and improves their reusability so that re-writing completed logic is unnecessary.
+This keeps the size of objects small (for maintainability) and improves their reusability.

-These OOP best practices have several ramifications for the best practices in scene structure and script usage.
+These OOP best practices have several implications for best practices in scene structure and script usage.

 If at all possible, one should design scenes to have no dependencies.
 That is, one should create scenes that keep everything they need within themselves.